phpearth/docs/community/conferences.md

----
-title: "What are PHP Conferences and Where Can I Attend One?"
+# What are PHP Conferences and Where Can I Attend One?
-updated: "October 4, 2014"
-permalink: "/faq/community/php-conferences/"
----

 PHP conferences are PHP specific events, at which established, well known PHP speakers present their topics and users meet and discuss PHP related topics and